gregology/gregology.github.io/_posts/2020-08-21-democracy.md

 2. Do ethnic, religious and other minorities have a reasonable degree of autonomy and voice in the political process?
 3. Women in parliament.
 4. Extent of political participation.
 Membership of political parties and political non-governmental organisations.
-5. Citizens’ engagement with politics
+5. Citizens' engagement with politics
 6. The preparedness of population to take part in lawful demonstrations.
 7. Adult literacy
 8. Extent to which adult population shows an interest in and follows politics in the news.